WRHS (FM)

 WRHS (103.1 MHz) is a non-commercial FM radio station licensed to Grasonville, Maryland, broadcasting mainly to the Annapolis - Anne Arundel County area and the Eastern Shore of Maryland.
 Owned by Peter & John Radio Fellowship, Inc., WRHS rebroadcasts the Christian adult contemporary format of co-owned WRBS-FM.
 The stations are branded on-air as Bright-FM.
 The studios and offices are off Commerce Drive near Interstate 95 in Halethorpe, Maryland, using a Baltimore address.

 The transmitter is off Bennett Point Road in Graysonville, on Maryland's Eastern Shore of the Chesapeake Bay.
 It is a "Class A" FM radio station.
 Programming is also simulcast on 104.7 WRYS in Hagerstown.

 History

 Early years (1979–1981)

 WAQA signed on the air in 1979 and was founded by Edward Mason De Maso.
-The original call sign was WAQA, airing a hot adult contemporary/Top 40 format.
-It was known as Super Q103 with 3,000 watts from a tower at Kent Narrows, Maryland.
+The station aired a hot adult contemporary/Top 40 format known as Super Q103, with 3,000 watts from a tower at Kent Narrows, Maryland.
 The studio and tower were co-located.

 Bay Country 103 (1981–1991)

-In 1981, the call letters were changed to WBEY and the format flipped to country.
+In 1981, the call sign was changed to WBEY and the format flipped to country.
 The station was known as Bay Country 103.